 The structure of an open Mosel model is displayed in the Outline pane.
-Clicking on a displayed element will highlight the associated code in the code editor.
+Clicking on a displayed element will highlight the associated code in the code editor including those declared in the Mosel code as include files (Jump to definition).